 Most runners disregard a warm-up.
 Also, others feel the urge to start with running to warm up.
 However, that can be quite detrimental.

-Rather, work out a unique warm-up for 5-10 minutes.
+Rather, work out a unique warm-up for 5-10 minutes to prevent knee problems.
 Do exercises like the knee-to-chest, inch worm, squats, flutter kicks, jumps, and high-knees.
 This will take your joints and muscles through a vast scope of movements.
 It increases the flexibility in your ligaments and tendons and warming up your joints so they are prepared to work appropriately.

 Have Proper Running Shoes